Freedom of Information

 or email RecordsManagementService@dmo.gsi.gov.uk

-How will handle requests
+How we will handle requests

-- We will provide the information requested unless
+- We will provide the information requested unless a statutory exemption applies.

 - We will keep you notified of progress where appropriate, and justify any refusal to you.